 A fundamental requirement for online communications is the secure transmission of confidential information over public networks.
-As a young company, we have limited experience protecting ourselves against security breaches and may be more vulnerable in that respect than other more mature entities.
-Therefore, third parties may attempt to breach our security or that of our customers.
+Third parties may attempt to breach our security or that of our customers.
 If these attempts are successful, customers' confidential information, including customers' profiles, passwords, financial account information, credit card numbers or other personal information could be breached.
-We may be liable to our customers for any breach in security and a breach could harm our ability to market and sell our services.
+We may be liable to our customers for any breach in security and a breach could harm our reputation.
 We rely on encryption technology licensed from third parties.
 Our servers are vulnerable to computer viruses, physical or electronic break-ins and similar disruptions, which could lead to interruptions, delays or loss of data.
 We may be required to expend significant capital and other resources to license encryption technology and additional technologies to protect against security breaches or to alleviate problems caused by any breach.
 Failure to prevent security breaches may make it difficult to retain and attract customers and cause us to spend additional resources that could cause our operating results to decline.